SebMouren/command-line-api-wiki/Your-first-app-with-System-CommandLine.md

-# Building your first app with System.CommandLine (syntax first)
+# Building your first app with System.CommandLine

 This walkthrough will show you how to get started using System.CommandLine to build a command line application.